Swiss VAT: the essentials

 Method Net tax debt rate

-This method does not allow you to recover VAT.
+This method does not allow you to reclaim VAT.
 But it is relatively simple to apply.
-You just have to take your turnover and multiply it by the rate assigned to you by the AFC according to your activity. (see rate list)
+All you have to do is take your sales figures and multiply them by the rate assigned to you by the FTA according to your activity. (see rate list)

 This count must be performed semi-annually.